 Selman Breitman’s General Liability practice includes over 45 attorneys across the firm's seven offices who regularly represent defendants in all types of general liability litigation, involving bodily injury and wrongful death, property damage, and professional liability.
 This group has the power of talented and experienced trial attorneys and teams, representing its clients in trial courts throughout the Western United States, and anywhere we are called in the nation.

 Today’s reality includes jury awards that are ever-soaring, negative media portrayal of corporations and insurance carriers, millennial jurors with no trust in businesses, and diminishing court resources.
 We regularly defend businesses of every size, from the largest manufacturers and retail businesses, car rental companies, trucking companies, hospitals, entertainment companies, construction material suppliers, and contractors, down to the smallest mom-and-pop shops and individuals.
-The nature of the claim may be a slip or trip-and-fall accident, auto accident, product failure, an accident involving an escalator or elevator, or a claim relating to security issues like false imprisonment, false arrest, assault, and battery, or a claim involving exposure to a potentially hazardous product; we have handled them all, and more.
+The nature of the claim may be a slip or trip-and-fall accident, auto accidents involving personal or commercial autos, product failure, an accident involving an escalator or elevator, or a claim relating to security issues like false imprisonment, false arrest, assault, and battery, or a claim involving exposure to a potentially hazardous product; we have handled them all, and more.
 All such claims have one thing in common, the plaintiff alleges injuries or disease, and Selman has the expertise to understand the medicine and medical causation, specializing in the most complex of medical conditions.

 With a network of trusted experts, and a 24-Hour Accident Investigation Emergency Response Team for trucking claims in California, Nevada, and Washington, Selman has the tools and the capabilities to quickly and thoroughly investigate an accident scene to preserve evidence.
 This investigation and evaluation of the scene sets up the strongest possible defense.